Table of Contents

 3. Provide individually tailored development planning and action

 It is critical to provide a structured approach to skill development based on shortcomings identified in the hiring process and the initial year(s) in a new role.
 Gen Z workers strongly prefer continuous learning and skill development and prioritize advancement as proof of their growing capabilities.
 They grew up with and are increasingly exposed to consumer technologies that provide personalized information and guidance.
 An individual development plan (IDP) developed with their manager or a career development expert is necessary when managing Gen Z careers.
-These should be accompanied by measuring their completion of each development goal to keep them on target and meeting the organization's needs.
+These should be accompanied by measuring their completion of each development goal to keep them on target and meet the organization's needs.

 4. Consider employee benefits options that better meet their needs